AndyGorbould/Rock-Paper-Scissors-Lizard-Spock/README.md

 - [X] Making all elements, IDs, classes clear & readable
 - [X] Button to randomize the "opponent" choice
 - [X] Using an array for the RPSLS
+- [X] Functions roundWin roundLose roundTie
-- [] Buttons for each player choice
+- [X] Buttons for each player choice
+- [X] New Game button - refreshes page to clear current scores
+- [] Buttons work?
 - [] Test GAME DECIDER if/else statement
 _________________________
 ### List of elements JS: